Do you have the right people to conduct a business IT audit?

-Small- and mid-scale business (SMB) owners in Australia need an information technology security audit just as much as large companies.
-However, many SMBs are unable to perform a Business IT audit due to a lack of qualified personnel.
+Small- and medium-sized business (SMB) owners in Australia need an IT security audit just as much as large companies.
+However, many SMBs are unable to perform business IT audits due to a lack of qualified personnel.
 Even if you have an in-house IT team, their duties are often different from the function and role of an independent audit or compliance group.

 Common Audit Failures